 In-clinic open evenings postponed

 The safety and well-being of both our patients and staff is our main priority, and based on the latest Government and Public Health England guidelines, we have made the decision to cancel our current diary of in-clinic open evenings.
 We apologise for any inconvenience caused but we're sure you can appreciate and understand this decision.

 However, we still want to share with you the benefits of treatment with CREATE Fertility and our approach to Mild and Natural IVF, so we have organised weekly virtual information events hosted by our Founder and Medical Director, Professor Geeta Nargund.
-These will take place at 6pm on Tuesdays and will allow you to learn about CREATE Fertility and ask any questions from the comfort of your home.
+These events will allow you to learn about CREATE Fertility and ask any questions from the comfort of your home.